Plesná: Administrative division

+Etymology

+The town was named after the Plesná River.

 Geography

 Plesná is located about 15 km north of Cheb and 36 km west of Karlovy Vary, on the border with Germany.
 It lies in the Fichtel Mountains.
 The highest point is the hill Bukový vrch at 650 m above sea level.
 The Plesná River flows through the town.

 History

 The first written mention of Plesná is from 1185, when it belonged to Waldsassen Abbey.
 In 1900, Plesná became a town.